Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 ### All Products
 * This tab is a way of viewing all the products together, organised by different criteria, price, name etc.

+### Product Reviews
+* On accessing an individual product details, a user has the opportunity to leave a star rating and a review of that product.
+The user needs to be registered and logged in to access this facility.

 ### Blog - Page
 * This tab brings you directly to the blog page, where blog posts can be seen in chronological order.
+* On accessing the individual blog posts a user is also give the opportunity to comment on that post. the user does not need to be logged in to do this.

 ### My Account
 * This clickable link will bring the user , to the login, logout and register options, if the user has admin privileges there will also be a product managment link.

 ### Page Footer
 * This area consists of an email sign up form and social media links.
+* On entering an email address and submitting it, an email is sent to a gmail address I have setup (moltenjava21@gmail.com), requesting to join the mailing list.
+* Several clickable icons for social media sites will take you to those sites.

+### Admin CRUD functionality

+* An Admin user has full control of all content on the site, such as:
+* adding and editing/deleting new products and categories of products.
+* adding and editing/deleting blog posts.
+* adding and editing/deleting blog post comments.
+* adding and editing/deleting product reviews.
+* The ability to delete users profiles completly.

 ## Technologies Used